brunoruviaro/Wherever-We-Are/README.md

 ### Preliminary set-up

-1. DO ONCE: Players open file "Where_We_Are_PLAYER.scd" to pick their unique player number (from 1 to 7).
-This is assigned to the variable ~player.
-In addition, players have to specify the IP address of the computer that will be projecting letters on the screen.
-This is assigned to the variable ~destination.
+1. DO ONCE: Players open their respective file (beginning with PLAYER-1, PLAYER-2, etc.).
+They have to specify the IP address of the computer that will be projecting letters on the screen.
+This should be written (assigned) to the variable ~destination.
 Assuming IP address and player numbers won't change, there is no need to open this file again in rehearsals and concert.

-2. DO ONCE: The Wherever-We-Are folder (clone of this github folder) should contain all scd files, plus a single subfolder with all the samples.
-This subfolder must be called "samples" (all lowercase), and can be downloaded from: https://ccrma.stanford.edu/~ruviaro/audio/wherever_we_are/samples.zip
+2. DO ONCE: The Wherever-We-Are folder (clone of this github folder) contains all needed SuperCollider (*.scd) files.
+In addition, all players need to download a folder with samples from here: https://ccrma.stanford.edu/~ruviaro/audio/wherever_we_are/samples.zip - This folder must be copied inside the main Wherever-We-Are folder, and must be called "samples" (all lowercase).

 3. DO ONCE: Configure proper screen resolution for the projection in the file "Wherever_We_Are_SCREEN_RESOLUTIONS.scd".
 Two common resolutions are included by default (1024 x 768 and 1366 x 768).
 New resolutions can be easily created here to adapt for specific needs depending on the equipment used.
 Make sure only the desired resolution is commented out in the code.
 Occasionally, it might be necessary to tweak font size, margin, gap between letters, etc so that the full screen projection shows the full quote evenly distributed on the screen.
 This file will eventually be loaded automatically, so you don't have to open it every time.

-4. Laptops need to be connected to a local network to exchange OSC messages.
+4. Laptops need to be connected to a local network (wifi OK) to exchange OSC messages.

 ### Getting ready to play

-#### PROJECTION PLAYER
+#### PLAYER 8 (PROJECTION PLAYER)

 * Do not use mirror screens (i.e., laptop screen separate from projection screen).
-* Open file "Wherever_We_Are_PROJECTION.scd" to create the projection window.
-NOTE: Open the file using the SuperCollider IDE; do not run this from the terminal.
-* Select all (ctrl+A), then evaluate (ctrl+Enter).
+* Open file "PLAYER-8_Wherever_We_Are.scd" in SuperCollider and run it line by line (Control + Enter on a line to run it).
-* You should now see a gray, empty projection window displayed.
+* The first line loads the projection window: you should now see a gray, empty projection window displayed.
 Place it on the projector screen.
-* Open file "Wherever_We_Are_PROJECTION_FADETIME.scd".
-NOTE: Open the file using the SuperCollider IDE; do not run this from the terminal.
-You will be changing values in there in real time.
-* Run w.fullScreen if needed (this should hide Ubuntu's top bar from the projection screen)
+Make it fullscreen using the next line `w.fullScreen`.
-* During performance, you will be controling fade time of the letters.
+* During performance, you will be controling fade time of the letters using the line `~fadeTime = x`, where 'x' is the number of seconds the letters take to fade out on the screen.

-#### TYPING PLAYERS
+#### PLAYERS 1, 2, 3, 4, 5, and 6 (TYPING PLAYERS)

 * Go to a terminal, find your way to the Wherever-We-Are folder, and run the program from there (see below).
 * Wait a few seconds as the program starts up (you will see updates on the terminal window).